Image

 }

-When using the figma: protocol you can reference components by their name rather than the node id.
-For example, the following will resolve to the arrow-down component inside the icons file configured on the RootProvider:
+You can also use a configured source or the built-in figma: scheme to resolve components by their name and optional scope.
+For example, the following resolves to the arrow-down component inside the icons source configured on the RootProvider:

 import { Image } from 'renoun'